 - Mould inside your house is going to happen at some stage or another, especially on leather shoes, jackets, bags etc that have been shut up inside your cupboards unused for several months.
 Some people buy those “Hippo” or other brand moisture absorbers.
 These are somewhat effective however it can get expensive at $6-7 a container for each of your wardrobes (then once they have fully absorbed all the moisture they can you will need to replace them).
 I have found the best strategy is to accept that mould “gets in” up here, wipe it off well as soon as you discover it (and put the article in the sun for a while if you can), never put anything away even just a tiny bit damp and keep your place well ventilated whenever you can.
 Diluted sugar soap works well on mouldy walls and applicances.
 Another thing to do to prevent mould is to keep your house shut up when it rains

 - Unfortunately cane toads are part of our fauna here.
 If you see your dog bite one in the backyard (as ours has done a couple of times), he may start to froth at the mouth, grab a hose quickly, hold the dog still and flush his mouth out well with cold running water, try and flush the water sideways across his mouth, not down his throat.
 He probably won’t like it but hopefully you will have washed out the toad’s toxin.

-- Beach swimming up here in summer between the months of October to March is not advised without a stinger suit (available from most chemists and places like Big W and Target for around $30.00).
+- Beach swimming up here in summer between the months of October to March is not advised without a stinger suit (available from most chemists and places like Big W and Target for around $30.00 or BCF for a bit more).
 Box Jellyfish are more common in the waters in these warmer months (the safe months are generally those without the letter ‘R’ in them).